-1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
-Councils: lead by example 1-1.1.
-Council's activities 1-1.1.1.
-Measure and report on council's emissions Description South Wairarapa District Council and Carterton District Council measure their own emission and report them yearly.
+1- One-y ear action plan - Raise awareness and start reducing the emissions 1-1.
+Councils: lead by ex ample 1-1.1.
+Council's activities 5 1-1.1.1.
+Measure and re port on council's emissions Description South Wairarapa District Council and Carterton District Council measure their own emission and report them yearly.
 This action aims to understand our emissions in order to reduce them.
 Project management Climate Change Advisor - Mélanie Barthe Time frame 2018 - ongoing Key Performance Indicator One inventory and report published each year.

 1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
-Councils: lead by ex 1-1.
-Councils: lead by example 1-1.1.
-Council's activities 5 1-1.1.2.
-Work with Grea 1-1.1.2.
-Work with Greater Wellington Regional Council and other Territorial Authorities Description The Climate Change Advisor works in relation: with Greater Wellington Regional Council (Wellington Regional Climate Change Working Party, Wellington Regional Electric Vehicles Working Party) with other TA through the Local Government Climate Change Group.
+Councils: lead by ex ample 1-1.1.
+Council's activities 3 1-1.1.2.
+Work with Grea ter Wellington Regional Council and other Territorial Authorities Description The Climate Change Advisor works in relation: - with Greater Wellington Regional Council (Wellington Regional Climate Change Working Party, Wellington Regional Electric Vehicles Working Party) - with other TA through the Local Government Climate Change Group.
 This action aims to get the support, experience and feedback from others and be more efficient in our way to work and to reduce our emissions.
 Project management Climate Change Advisor - Mélanie Barthe Time frame 2019 - ongoing Key Performance Indicator Attendance to meetings and support to other TA

 1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
 Councils: lead by ex ample 1-1.1.
 Council's activities 1-1.1.3.
-Insert Climate Change and sustainability in the tenders Description All the new tenders will have a Climate Change and sustainability clause.
+Insert Climate C hange and sustainability in the tenders Description All the new tenders will have a Climate Change and sustainability clause.
 The way the applicants answer these clauses will help to choose the successful applicant (amongst other clauses).
 This action aims to reduce the council's footprint.
-The council wants to make sure Project management its contractors try to reduce their emissions and are respectful of the environment.
-Climate Change Advisor - Mélanie Barthe Time frame 2020 - ongoing Key Performance Indicator All the new tenders will have a Climate Change and sustainability clause.
+The council wants to make sure its contractors try to reduce their emissions and are respectful of the environment.
+Project management Climate Change Advisor - Mélanie Barthe Time frame 2020 - ongoing Key Performance Indicator All the new tenders will have a Climate Change and sustainability clause.

 1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
-Councils: lead by ex ample 1-1.1.
-Council's activities 5 1-1.1.4.
-Implement a Carbon Reduction Policy Description An internal Carbon Reduction Policy will be implemented in 2020 to reduce the carbon footprint of all the employees in their everyday tasks.
-Also, all the other policies will be reviewed to add a Climate Change component when relevant.
+Councils: lead by exa ample 1-1.1.
+Council's activities 1-1.1.4.
+Implement a Ca rbon Reduction Policy An internal Carbon Reduction Policy will be implemented in 2020 to reduce the carbon footprint of all the employees in their everyday tasks.
+Description Also, all the other policies will be reviewed to add a Climate Change component when relevant.
 This action aims to include Climate Change in every project, decision (e.g. buying furniture) and report (e.g. Council meetings, committees).
-Project management Climate Change Advisor - Mélanie Barthe Policy Managers Time frame 2020 Key Performance Indicator The internal Carbon Reduction Policy is written and used by 2020.
-The other policies are reviewed and approved by 2020.
+Project management Climate Change Advisor - Mélanie Barthe Project management Policy Managers Time frame 2020 Key Performance The internal Carbon Reduction Policy is written and used by 2020.
+Indicator The other policies are reviewed and approved by 2020.

 1- One-year action plan - Raise awareness and start reducing the emissions 1-1.
-Councils: lead by ex 1-1.
-Councils: lead by example 1-1.1.
-Council's activities 1-1.1.5.
-Input Climate Change in the new Spatial Plan Description The Spatial Plan (South Wairarapa District Council) is currently under review.
+Councils: lead by ex ample 1-1.1.
+Council's activitie s 1-1.1.5.
+Input Climate C hange in the new Spatial Plan Description The Spatial Plan (South Wairarapa District Council) is currently under review.
 This plan helps to prepare for the growth of the district for the next 30 years.
 This action aims to take Climate Change into account in the district's development.
 Project management Climate Change Advisor - Mélanie Barthe Planning managers Time frame 2020 Key Performance Indicator Attendance to meetings with the planners and advices given by the Climate Change Advisor.
 Climate Change section in the future Spatial Plan.